 Most people are afraid of speaking in public.
-They fear this even more than death.
+They fear this even more than state of being death.
 Everyone has a certain amount of nervousness when talking to a group, but the point is not to end nervousness; learn to control it.